Arrival at Kilimanjaro – JRO, Tanzania / visit Tinga Tinga village

 The Maasai were marginalized to areas outside the national parks and away from the town and their agricultural catchment areas.
 Their traditional lifestyle has been threatened by modern life.
 After visiting the school and you will overnight at Lake Nutron.

 The views of Oldoinyo Lengai on the way to Lake Natron will be the main attraction with its sulphur smell and very hot weather.
 In the evening or early next morning you will have a great opportunity to visit the shores of Lake Natron to watch flamingoes.
-Lake Natron is the best breeding site for flamingoes in Africa.
-After arrival at Lake Natron, we will be visiting the waterfall and hot spring, swimming and viewing Flamingos.
+Lake Natron is the best breeding site for flamingos in Africa.
+After arrival at Lake Natron, we will be visiting the waterfall and hot spring, swimming and viewing flamingos.
 There are beautiful waterfalls in the area and if time permits the early evening could be spent swimming in the falls.

 Drive to Serengeti NP – North